WebOfTrustInfo/rwot10-buenosaires/topics-and-advance-readings/rwot-primer.md

 It's easy to work on a paper during four days at an isolated location, surrounded by some of the best brains in the identity field.
 It's a lot harder to do so in the weeks and months afterward, even if there's a relatively small amount of work still to be done.

-Traditionally, somewhere between two-thirds and three-quarters of papers that were considered viable at the end of the conference actually come to completion afterward.
+Traditionally, somewhere between one-half and three-quarters of papers that were considered viable at the end of the conference actually come to completion afterward.
 Following are some of our top suggestions for ensuring that you can finish up, and so bring your ideas to the awareness of our larger community through a published paper:

 1. **Limit Your Scope.** Some papers fail to complete because they get too big.
 They might have chosen too big a scope at the workshop, or they might have allowed it to get out of hand afterward.
 Do your best to avoid this: definitely limit yourself to the topic as you conceived of it at the workshop, but ideally limit yourself to the concepts that were fully explored, outlined, and written there.
 If you ended the workshop with a section that would elucidate the rest of your paper, but which was never fully discussed, that might be something for the next RWOT, not this one.
 Often, you can look at what you actually have, and see there's great value there, even if it doesn't include other things you thought about.
 So, don't be afraid to cut your scope back.